jessepav/lacygoill-wiki-backup/floating_point/representation.md

     │ quadruple-precision │ 15          │ 0..32767     │ -16383..16384     │
     └─────────────────────┴─────────────┴──────────────┴───────────────────┘

-### What are the two values which are processed specially?
+### What are the two stored values which are processed specially?

-The stored values full of 0s and  full of 1s (e.g. 0 and 255 in single-precision
+The  values full  of 0s  and  full of  1s  (i.e. 0 and  255 in  single-precision
 format).

 ####